EranMani/Video-Game-Optimization/Assets/ReadMe.txt

 	- Strings are easy to understand for humans, but the computer does not understand them and therefore they have to convert them from one thing to another in order to use them

+	- NOTE: if you want to check if other classes has those methods for getting a unique identifier for the property name, you can check their static methods of that class

 * Memory VS Performance
 	- We can declare variables once to be properties of a class, which do take up more memory.